 Collect The Insect Pest – When collecting the insects collect as many as possible.
-Look for bugs which look “unhealthy or sluggish.”
+Look for bugs that look “unhealthy or sluggish.”
 It’s better to gather 300 individual bugs than 30.

 Keep the insects out of the sun.
 A good bug spray uses live insects.

-Place The Insects Into The Blender – add a cup or two of rainwater or boiled water which has cooled.
+Place The Insects Into The Blender – add a cup or two of rainwater or boiled water that has cooled.
 A good ratio is: